ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

 ### Model Size Constraints

-Ensemble models such as Random Forest produced the most competitive predictive performance during experimentation.
-However, the trained model resulted in a large serialized file (~674 MB), making it impractical for lightweight deployment environments such as Streamlit Cloud due to memory and storage limitations.
+Ensemble models such as Random Forest produced the most competitive predictive performance during testing.
+However, the trained model resulted in a large pickle file (~674 MB), making it impractical for lightweight deployment environments such as Streamlit Cloud due to memory and storage limitations.

 ### Platform Trade-off